How the average American can save $1,155 a year by not paying credit card interest rate fees! Here’s how!

-If you are gearing up for some big purchases, and are responsible with paying within the guidelines, you could look for a card with a 0% introductory interest rate.
+If you are gearing up for some big purchases, and are responsible with paying within the guidelines, you could look for a card with a 0% introductory APR.
+This is a card that gives you an interest free period right from the start for a specified time.
 My husband and I opened one when we got married, and all wedding expenses went on only that credit card.
 We had 0% for 18 months, a great rate, along with some wiggle room for paying off those larger than normal balances.

 Yet, don’t forget if you don’t pay it all off within the predetermined guidelines the interest rate can skyrocket (think 26% with some cards), and “may include” all the purchases, not just the remaining balance.
 That’s why you need to read your agreement carefully.